 Think about it: What is your weakest link?
 Is it calves?
-Obliques?
+Glutes?
 Traps?

 In many obvious ways – and some which are not so obvious – your connective tissue is your weakest link.
 After all, muscle strength is limited by the ability of the tendon to handle the force generated by the muscle, and the muscle system is affected by the strength of the ligaments to stabilize the joints involved in the lift.

 Like any aspect of resistance training, the answer requires knowledge of the basics.
-Without knowing how the body works, it is impossible to reach high and achieve your training goals.
+Without understanding well how the body works, it is difficult to program optimally and achieve training goals.
 So, let’s start with the most basic question: What are tendons and ligaments and how do they get stronger?

 Every muscle has a tendon on each end that attaches the muscles to the bone.
 Tendons are made of thick, rubbery white tissue.
-Any kind of skeletal movement, from walking to lifting weights, happens because the muscle contracts and pulls on the tendon, which in turn pulls on the bone and moves it.
+Any kind of skeletal movement, from walking to lifting weights, happens because the muscle contracts, pulls on the tendon, which in turn, pulls on the bone and moves it.

 Ligaments are also attachment tissues; they connect one bone to another.
 They hold the joints together.
 Ligaments are thinner and less elastic than tendons.
 They also are white.

-The whiteness of these tissues reveal the major reason for their slowness to grow and/or heal.
-Unlike the red, juicy muscle tissue, tendons and ligaments have very little blood supply.
-Even bones have more blood than connective tissue, which is why a broken bone can heal in four to six week, versus nine months for tendons and ligaments.
+The whiteness of these tissues explain the major reason for their slowness to grow and/or heal: unlike the red, juicy muscle tissue, tendons and ligaments have very little blood supply.
+Even bones have more blood flow than connective tissue, which is why a broken bone can heal in four to six weeks, versus nine months for tendons and ligaments.

-This is because the bloodstream supplies the oxygen and nutrients needed for growth, repair and function.
+This is because the bloodstream supplies the oxygen and nutrients needed for growth, repair, and function.
 It flushes out waste products and toxins and carries them away.
-Obviously, getting the maximum possible blood supply into these tissues is a good idea.
+Getting the maximum possible blood supply into these tissues is a good idea.